noohosMAN/Observer-Based-Pendulum-Control/README.md

 ## Notes
 - Initial instability due to observer startup conditions
 - System requires proper initialization for best performance  ctually look at first)
-* Or rank which of your projects is strongest for jobs (and optimize them)